 - A. The local office shall document the reason for suspending collection action.
 Suspended claims may be reactivated to offset a restoration of lost benefits or to pursue collection should collection action become feasible. - B. Collection action on a claim shall be suspended only under the following circumstances: - 1.
 A claim may be suspended if no collection action was initiated because of one of the following conditions: - a.
-The total amount of the claim is less than one hundred twenty-five dollars (\$125), and the claim cannot be recovered through allotment reduction, or, - b.
-The local office has documentation that shows the household cannot be located, or, - c.
+The local office has documentation that shows the household cannot be located; or, - b.
 A court decision postpones collection activity for a period of time. - 2.
 If collection action was initiated and at least one (1) demand letter was sent, further collection action against an agency error claim or an inadvertent household error claim for a non-participating household may be suspended when: - a.
 The household cannot be located. - b.
 The cost of further collection action is likely to exceed the amount that can be recovered. - c.
 The household is determined to be financially unable to pay the claim. - d.
-If the local office can document that an individual found guilty of intentional program violation/fraud cannot be located, collection action shall be suspended. - 3.
-Collection action may be suspended on any claim for a non-participating household after six (6) months of no response.
+If the local office can document that an individual found guilty of intentional program violation/fraud cannot be located, collection action shall be suspended.

+3. Collection action may be suspended on any claim for a non-participating household after six (6) months of no response.
 The local office should be alert to other methods of pursuit of the claim (see Section 4.801.41, F).

-4.801.43 Criteria for Terminating Collection Action
+4.801.43 Criteria for Terminating Collection Action [Rev. eff.
+1/1/16]